cekit/cekit/docs/configuration.rst

 Configuration file
 ==================

 Concreate can be configured using a configuration file.
-We use properties file format.
+We use the properties file format.

-Concreate will look for this file in ``~/.concreate`` path.
+Concreate will look for this file at the path `~/.concreate``.

 Configuration file sections
 ---------------------------

-Below you can find description of avaialble sections together with options described in details.
+Below you can find description of available sections together with options described in detail.

 ``[common]``
 ^^^^^^^^^^^^